data-corentinv/end-user-xai/explanatory_form.md

 ![Dataset](prototyping/Dataset.png)

-In our study, the [dataset card contains training dataset distribution of the prediction outcomes.
-Even after researchers' explanation, some participants did not well understand or **misunderstood** the information on this card (for example, some misinterpret the distribution graph as [feature shape), indicating it requires a higher AI/math/visualization literacy.
-For those who comprehended the [dataset information, some participants tended to link the dataset size with model accuracy and trust.
+In our study, the dataset card contains training dataset distribution of the prediction outcomes.
+Even after researchers' explanation, some participants did not well understand or **misunderstood** the information on this card (for example, some misinterpret the distribution graph as [feature shape](#fs), indicating it requires a higher AI/math/visualization literacy.
+For those who comprehended the dataset information, some participants tended to link the dataset size with model accuracy and trust.

-*"The higher the (training data distribution) curve goes, then I would be more confident that they have a big pool of data to pull from."*(P31, Health, [Unexpected)
+> *"The higher the (training data distribution) curve goes, then I would be more confident that they have a big pool of data to pull from."*

-Some participants intuitively wanted to check their own data point within the training data distribution, and use it as a dashboard to **navigate, identify, and filter interested instances** such as ([similar, [typical, and
-[counterfactual example), to compare what are the same and different features between their input and the interested instances.
+Some participants intuitively wanted to check their own data point within the training data distribution, and use it as a dashboard to **navigate, identify, and filter interested instances** such as (similar, typical, and counterfactual example), to compare what are the same and different features between their input and the interested instances.

-*"I want to see which region I fall in the population, and compare with people around to see why my (diabetes) risk is only 10% with a family history."* (P01, Health, [Unexpected)
+> *"I want to see which region I fall in the population, and compare with people around to see why my (diabetes) risk is only 10% with a family history."*

-Nevertheless, in practice there may be some restrictions on reviewing the detailed [dataset information due to data proprietary and privacy, as brought out by P19:
+Nevertheless, in practice there may be some restrictions on reviewing the detailed dataset information due to data proprietary and privacy, as brought out by one participant:

-*"I want to know the number of data and the details of it to verify.
+>*"I want to know the number of data and the details of it to verify.
 But I don't know if that's going to be able to be viewed.
-That's probably secret, right?"* (P19, House, [Expected)
+That's probably secret, right?"*

 # Open-sourced XAI software packages